-Born in 1986, this 80s baby, 90s kid remembers the colorful and naughty side of Millennial youth.
+Born in 1986, this '80s baby and '90s kid remembers the colorful and naughty side of millennial youth.

 The Roberts Family

 If you are a parent to a girl beneath the age of 13, odds are good that you are familiar with Barbie's current family, consisting of eldest child Barbara Millicent Roberts, (Barbie) Skipper, Stacie and Chelsea.
 But unless you grew up collecting them, you may not realize that these are not Barbie's only siblings.